-It should be emphasized that the buyers do not have to actually pay the admission fees up front.
-The seller only needs to require each buyer to commit ex ante, to pay, when the buyer is invited to acquire information, a fee that is equal in expectation to the buyer's surplus from participation.
-For instance, suppose that the discount factor is constant over time so that $\delta_t = \delta$ for all t and let q_i be the probability that buyer i is invited to acquire information.
-Then, instead of paying T_i up front, buyer i can commit ex ante to pay $\frac{T_i}{\delta^{t-1}q_i}$ in period t if he is invited to acquire information in that period.
-Such a payment scheme yields the same expected payoff to the seller and each of the buyers as in the case where all buyers pay admission fees up front.
-Fundamentally, Lemma 1 is only a consequence of the fact that we require the participation constraints to hold ex ante?
+Third, it should be noted that the buyers do not have to actually pay the admission fees up front.
+The seller only needs to require each buyer to commit ex ante, to pay, when the buyer is invited to acquire information, a fee that is equal to the buyer's discounted expected surplus from participation.
+For instance, suppose that the discount factor is constant over time, so that $\delta_t = \delta$ for all t, and let q_i be the probability that buyer i is invited to acquire information.
+Then, instead of paying T_i up front, buyer i can commit ex ante to pay $\frac{T_i}{q_i\delta^{t-1}}$ in period t if he is invited to acquire information in that period.
+The resulting expected payoffs of seller and the buyers are the same as in the case where the buyers pay admission fees up front.
+(See 3.3 and specially Proposition 2 for discussion of admission fees in a special case.)